 What can you find today

-The village is still inhabited by former workers of the cotton mill.
+Cotton mill former workers still live here.
 Other families came here in more recent periods.

 The village hosts Intrend Diffusione Tessile, a factory outlet.
-Here you can find brands such as Max Mara, Max and Co, Marina Rinaldi at incredible prices.
+Here you can find famous brands such as Max Mara, Max and Co, Marina Rinaldi, where you can buy clothes, shoes and accessories of the past collections at incredible prices.